githubuser0xFFFF/URSim_Install_Guides/README.md

 sudo ./install.sh
 ```

-If runit was installed properly before, the script should tun without any errors.
+If runit was installed properly before, the script should run without any errors.

 ## Copy Libraries to /usr/bin

 Since version 5.10 the extracted ursim folder contains the folder `usr/bin` with
 executable files that should be installed to `/usr/bin` but which are not
-touched by the install script.
-Therfor we need to copy the files manually from
+touched by the provided install script.
+Therfore we need to copy the files manually from
 the usrim folder to `/usr/bin`.

 CD into your ursim folder and copy the files: